noloader/POWER8-crypto/README.md

 If you only want the field notes then download power8-crypto.pdf.
 It is the compiled book with information that is missing from the IBM documents.
 If you find errors or omissions then make pull requests and open bug reports.

 The book is built using DocBook.
-The instructions to setup DocBook on Ubuntu 16.04, 18.04 and 20.04 with Apache FOP 2.7 are in docbook-install.pdf.
-Once DocBook is setup just run `make-book.sh` to create the book.
+The instructions to setup DocBook on Ubuntu 16.04, 18.04 and 20.04 with Apache FOP 2.8 are available at https://github.com/noloader/Dockbook-Install.